 The next logical step is to monitor user activity within your database.
 This practice will allow you to identify unusual activity that could indicate malicious intent, malware, or other threats.

-You may also want to track users accessing or attempting to access data that is unnecessary for their daily job duties.
-Flagging any users accessing unusually large numbers of files or documents, even if they are related to their duties, can also be a sign of ransomware and is something to monitor as well.
+You may also want to track users accessing or attempting to access unnecessary data for their daily job duties.
+Flagging any users accessing unusually large numbers of files or documents, even if they are related to their duties, can also be a sign of ransomware and is something to monitor.

-At this stage, tracking users' unauthorized changes and the users who made the changes in your system is crucial at this stage.
-Having a strong, holistic view of what users are accessing within your database will give you the tools you need to identify a breach early on and take measures to solve it.
+Tracking users' unauthorized changes and the users who made the changes in your system is crucial at this stage.
+Having a robust and holistic view of what users are accessing within your database will give you the tools you need to identify a breach early on and take measures to solve it.

 4. Automate Auditing and File Integrity Monitoring

 You may have already realized this, but auditing and tracking user access is not a manual job.
-To manage your database security processes effectively and efficiently, you need to automate wherever possible, which is often done with file integrity monitoring software.
+To effectively manage your database security processes, you need to automate wherever possible.
+This is often done with file integrity monitoring software.

-Implementing a system integrity assurance solution can help you keep tabs on the activity in your database and assist in identifying threats and possible breaches.
+Implementing a system integrity assurance solution can help you monitor database activity and identify threats and possible breaches.
 CimTrak is a file integrity monitoring tool with system integrity assurance that monitors all changes made in your target systems and applications, allowing for easy, reliable reporting and analysis.

 CimTrak also helps you guard against unauthorized changes by offering immediate change reconciliation.
 Once CimTrak identifies an unauthorized change, the change can be automatically reversed to the system baseline.